prescottprue/fireadmin/README.md

 # FireAdmin

-Library to simplify implementing standard app functionality when using Firebase (User/Presence Management, Object CRUD and Listing).
+FireAdmin is a all Javascript Library built to simplify implementing standard app functionality when using Firebase (User/Presence Management, Object CRUD/ Listing/Counting).

+FireAdmin is especially useful when you are trying to administer a Firebase data set (hence the name).
+Administration dashboards are a breeze thanks to functions like `getOnlineUserCount()` that provide analytics data in simple and easy to understand calls.

 ## Getting Started
 1. Include both the Firebase library and  `fireadmin.js` in your `index.html` :